 - Stomach cancer

-If you or a veteran you love has an asbestos-caused cancer, get a free veterans packet today to learn about treatments and financial aid that can help.
+If you or a veteran you love has an asbestos-caused cancer, get our Free Veterans Packet now to learn about treatments and financial aid that can help.

 Preventing Asbestos-Caused Cancers in Veterans

-Unfortunately, there is no way to completely prevent asbestos-caused cancers like mesothelioma.
+There is no way to prevent asbestos-caused cancers like mesothelioma once someone has been exposed to asbestos.

 How Does Asbestos Exposure Cause Cancer?

 Asbestos fibers are microscopic and highly durable.
-When the fibers are inhaled or swallowed, they can get stuck in the body for decades.
+When the fibers are breathed in or swallowed, they can get stuck in the body for decades.

-Unfortunately, over the course of time — usually decades — asbestos fibers can irritate healthy tissue and eventually lead to mutations that cause cancerous tumors to form.
+Over time, asbestos fibers irritate healthy tissue and may eventually lead to mutations that cause cancerous tumors to form, usually 10-50 years after exposure.

-Those exposed to asbestos can develop many different forms of cancer.
-However, not everyone who is exposed to asbestos will get sick.
+Those who have been exposed are at risk of developing several different types of cancer.
+However, not everyone exposed to asbestos will get sick.

 Why Are Veterans at Risk of Asbestos-Related Cancers?

 Veterans who served between the 1930s and early 1980s are at a greater risk of asbestos-caused cancers.
-This is because the U.S. military relied heavily on asbestos-based products during this time in vehicles, buildings, ships, and other military assets.
+This is because the U.S. military relied heavily on asbestos-based products during this time to build and maintain vehicles, bases, ships, and other assets.

 Alarmingly, the cancer risks of asbestos exposure were hidden from the military and general public by manufacturers of asbestos-containing products.
 These companies put their own profits ahead of human lives.

-Any U.S. veteran exposed to asbestos could develop cancer later in life, but veterans at the highest risk are those who worked around asbestos regularly.
+Any U.S. veteran exposed to asbestos could develop cancer later in life, but veterans at the highest risk worked around asbestos regularly.

-Thankfully, veterans with mesothelioma or other asbestos-caused cancers can pursue financial and medical benefits from the U.S. Department of Veterans Affairs (VA) as well as legal compensation.
+Thankfully, veterans with mesothelioma or other asbestos-related cancers can pursue financial and medical benefits from the U.S. Department of Veterans Affairs (VA) as well as legal compensation.

 Participating in National Cancer Prevention Month

 Smoking is the leading cause of lung cancer in the United States.
-Smokers who were also exposed to asbestos are at an even higher risk of asbestos lung cancer.
+It doesn’t cause mesothelioma, but smoking combined with asbestos exposure puts people at an even higher risk of asbestos lung cancer.

-If you were exposed to asbestos, even if it was decades ago, make sure to inform your doctor.
+If you were exposed to asbestos, even if it was decades ago, make sure to tell your doctor.

-The American Cancer Society (ACS) also recommends preventative screenings for current or former smokers aged 50 or over.
+The American Cancer Society (ACS) also recommends preventative screenings for current or former smokers age 50 or over.

 Mesothelioma is a rare cancer, and others who have been exposed to asbestos may not know the risks.